NEW SPECIES ALERT OCTOPUS!

 Whenever I see an article announcing a new species, it’s usually about some bacteria or slug.
 Not that they don’t deserve a spot in the ecosystem, but well, slugs are not exciting.

 Octopuses definitely are!
 Not only are they smart, they are masters of disguise.
 Their cool appearance and unique behavior make them legendary and loved.

 My enticing build-up is leading to the fact that there’s a new species of octopus!

-This adorable animal has flippers coming out the sides of its head! (the photo above was taken several years ago, but there is red tape involved when officially adding a new species.)
+This new type of octopus has flippers coming out the sides of its head! (the photo above was taken several years ago, but there is red tape involved when officially adding a new species.)

-Scientists even named this octopus ‘Dumbo’ after the Disney character, Dumbo the elephant, who used his ears to fly.
+Scientists even named this new type of octopus ‘Dumbo’ after the Disney character, Dumbo the elephant, who used his ears to fly.
 (I never saw this movie…did you?)

 Let’s not confuse cute elephants with cute octopuses.